Transform Your Career with Us - Sign-On Bonuses Available for Technologists!

 Breast Biopsy

-Breast radiologists are committed to the overall health of their patients and often participate in meetings with breast surgeons, pathologists, oncologists, and radiation oncologists.
-These team meetings are an opportunity for all of the breast health specialists to discuss each individual patient, including the imaging findings, any potential concerns or complications, the surgical and treatment plan, and follow-up recommendations.
+Breast radiologists are committed to their patients’ overall health and often participate in meetings with breast surgeons, pathologists, oncologists, and radiation oncologists.
+These team meetings are a chance for all breast health specialists to discuss each patient, including the imaging findings, any potential concerns or complications, the surgical and treatment plan, and follow-up recommendations.

 Dr. Carroll Headshot